 - Install a battery-operated CO detector in your home and replace it when you change the clocks each fall and spring.

 - Don’t use portable flameless chemical heaters indoors.

 - If you smell an odor from your gas refrigerator have an expert service it.
 An odor from your gas refrigerator can mean it could be leaking CO.

 - Don’t burn charcoal inside, burning charcoal gives off CO.

 - Do not use a generator inside your home, basement, or garage or less than twenty feet from any window, door, or vent.

-If you have any questions or suspect a CO leak within your home, give us a call immediately at 317.888.9111 and we will send out a certified technician to check the problem.
+If you have any questions or suspect a CO leak within your home, give us a call immediately at 317.888.9111 or schedule service online and we will send out a certified technician to check the problem.